Booker T. Washington: Politics and the Atlanta Compromise

 Washington worked and socialized with many national white politicians and industry leaders.
 He developed the ability to persuade wealthy whites, many of them self-made men, to donate money to black causes by appealing to their values.
-He argued that the surest way for blacks to gain equal social rights was to demonstrate "industry, thrift, intelligence and property".
+He argued that the surest way for Black people to gain equal social rights was to demonstrate "industry, thrift, intelligence and property".
 He believed these were key to improved conditions for African Americans in the United States.
 Because African Americans had recently been emancipated and most lived in a hostile environment, Washington believed they could not expect too much at once.
 He said, "I have learned that success is to be measured not so much by the position that one has reached in life as by the obstacles which he has had to overcome while trying to succeed."

 Along with Du Bois, Washington partly organized the "Negro exhibition" at the 1900 Exposition Universelle in Paris, where photos of Hampton Institute's black students were displayed.
 These were taken by his friend Frances Benjamin Johnston.
 The exhibition demonstrated African Americans' positive contributions to United States society.

 Washington privately contributed substantial funds for legal challenges to segregation and disfranchisement, such as the case of Giles v.
 Harris, which was heard before the United States Supreme Court in 1903.
 Even when such challenges were won at the Supreme Court, southern states quickly responded with new laws to accomplish the same ends, for instance, adding "grandfather clauses" that covered white people and not black people in order to prevent black people from voting.